Irin04ka-collab/CW3_solution/README.md

 6. Clickable hashtags.
 7. Each page has a return to the main page.

-Made API Backend to output json list for all posts, API Backend to output json dictionary.
+Made API endpoint to output json list for all posts, API endpoint to output json dictionary.

 Made API tests.